espressif/developer-portal/content/_index.md

 ## New Chip Support Status

-Here you can follow the current status of the new chip support for the ESP-IDF.
+Here you can follow the current status of the new chip support in various Espressif SDKs and frameworks.

 {{< article link="/pages/chip-support-status/esp32c61/" >}}